spacefoot/pricer/README.md

 ## Fees

+It is possible to add a percentage charge that will be taken into account in the price calculation.

-The same fee rate is used to compute fees on price and fees on shipping cost, on a default pricer instance, there is no fees
+The same fee rate is used to compute fees on price and fees on shipping cost, on a default pricer instance, there is no fees.

 Apply fees on pricer output with a fee rate on percentage: